Limescale inhibitor for combination (combi) boilers

 water flow (we would require proof to satisfy such an occurrence), then we would

-return the original purchase price (£69.00) to the original purchaser.
-Your statutory
+return the original purchase price to the original purchaser.
+Your statutory rights

-Please be aware that items are usually sent by ‘3-day’ service.
-If you need it urgently,
+Please be aware that items are usually sent by 48-hour delivery.
+It can’t be absolutely

 Cancelling & Returns

 Simply contact us by letter or email to cancel - any money already taken will be